 - Prepare your crumpet/muffin rings by oiling the inner ring.
 Heat a heavy bottomed frying pan on medium to low heat.
 Place your rings in the pan and pour in enough batter to the thickness of crumpet you prefer.
 Cook for about 4-5 mins each crumpet.
 The mixture will bubble as its cooking until drying slightly on the surface.
 You will notice it has a crispy bottom and they will be pale but dried on top.
 (NOTE: Crumpets are not traditionally turned to cook.
 The colour will come by toasting when ready to eat.)

 There is no limit to what you can do with your crumpet but here are some ideas:

 - Plain butter that will melt over your warmly toasted crumpet

 - Scrambled egg with a sprinkle of cheddar cheese and then grilled

 - Fresh banana & maple syrup

-Many great things came from my home county of Yorkshire that you may not even realize.
-Cats eyes, the reflective road stud, Yorkshire pudding that is a savory and not a pudding, Marks & Spencers the famous chain in England started life in leeds, and then along comes a John Wycliffe who like a true yorksireman called a spade a spade which got him into a bit of trouble with the church that didn't want to hear the truth and took him out "and i don't mean for dinner".
-He was the chap who translated the word for these cakes from 1300 from latin to the English word "Crompid cake".
+Many great things come from my home county of Yorkshire that you may not even realize.
+Cats eyes, the reflective road stud, Yorkshire pudding, which is a savory and not a pudding, and Marks & Spencers, the famous chain in England, started life in leeds.
+Then along came John Wycliffe who, like a true Yorksireman, called a spade a spade, which got him into a bit of trouble with the church that didn't want to hear the truth and took him out.
+And I don't mean for dinner.
+He was the chap who translated the word for these cakes from 1300 from Latin to the English word "Crompid cake".

-It wasn't until the 1900's when along come the Victorians who started getting into a food revolution and gave us the crumpet rings providing a standard size & a baker decided it would be a great idea to add yeast.
+It wasn't until the 1900s when the Victorians started getting into a food revolution and gave us the crumpet rings, providing a standard size.
+A baker decided it would be a great idea to add yeast.
 Now we have the famous bubbles that drink the melting butter.